 Building a network of contacts.

-The Communications Working Group recommends establishing a Severe Weather and Flood Liaison Manager (SWFLM) within the stakeholder’s organisation.
-The main role of the SWFLM is to liaise with the NFFWS to ensure that the NFFWS send the weather forecast, weather warning, flood guidance and flood advisories to the right personnel in the stakeholders’ organisation.
+The CWG recommended establishing a Severe Weather and Flood Liaison Manager (SWFLM) within Local Authorities.
+The key role of the SWFLM is to liaise with the NFFWS to ensure that the NFFWS send the weather forecast, weather warning, flood guidance and flood advisories to the right personnel in the stakeholders’ organisation.

-The proposed SWFLM is a stakeholder's member of staff tasked with managing flood and weather-related communications within their organisation.
+The SWFLM is a LA's member of staff tasked with managing flood and weather-related communications within their organisation.
 Each organisation shall nominate a SWFLM and a “backup” SWFLM to act in the SWFLM stead, during times of leave.

 The SWFLM is:

-A point of contact between Met Éireann, the OPW and stakeholders.
+A point of contact between the FFC and the LA.

-A member of the stakeholders’ Severe Weather Assessment Team.

-Of a sufficient grade to co-ordinate the communication streams within the stakeholder organisation.
+A member of the LAs’ Severe Weather Assessment Team of a sufficient grade to co-ordinate the communication streams within the stakeholder organisation.

-A person who manages the stakeholder distribution list.
+A person who manages the LA distribution list.

-A person who manages the method of communication to deliver the weather warnings and flood guidance and advisories
+A person who manages the method of communication to deliver the weather warnings and flood guidance and advisories.

 The SWFLM is not:

-The single point of contact within the stakeholder organisation.
+The single point of contact within the LA organisation.

-Solely responsible for flood related communications within the stakeholder organisation.
+Solely responsible for flood related communications within the LA organisation.

-The stakeholder and Met Éireann will both ensure that the stakeholder’s alert distribution list is up to date.
+Local Authorities will update the FFC when SWFLM contact details change this is so that the stakeholder’s distribution list is up to date.

-The NFFWS will establish the Severe Weather and Flood Liaison Manager Network and will facilitate regular meetings, workshops and seminars to promote better communication between SWFLM and the NFFWS.
+The NFFWS manages the establishment of the Severe Weather and Flood Liaison Manager Network and will facilitate regular meetings, workshops, and seminars to promote better communication between SWFLM and the NFFWS.

-The NFFWS will request feedback reports on flood events from the stakeholders at conferences, workshops and so on.
+The NFFWS requests feedback reports on flood events from the stakeholders at conferences, workshops and so on.

 National and International Peer Communications